timmcginley/Agile/Schedule/index.md

   * Phenotypic Plasticity

 ### Activity 1: Identify the constraints/ plasticity limits of the current design systems
-1. **Managers to ensure there are different elements being studied, no two groups can study the same element**
+1. **System Managers to ensure there are different elements being studied, no two groups can study the same element**

 2. Individually, Go through the 7 projects assigned by your system manager and find system constraints.
    * Consider how do the different constraints limit the design into the proposed solutions.